dananjohnson/dana-v3/src/pages/about.md

 ## About me

 I’m a frontend developer.
 In my [day job](https://castironcoding.com/), I’m mostly working with React and friends these days: Next.js, Styled Components, Graph[QL]{.sc}, and insert-[API]{.sc}-here.
-Deep down, I love the platform, and am particularly passionate about [HTML]{.sc}, [CSS]{.sc}, accessibility, and progressive enhancement.
+Deep down, I love ✨The Platform✨, and am particularly passionate about [HTML]{.sc}, [CSS]{.sc}, accessibility, and progressive enhancement.
+Reach out anytime at dana at dana dot zone.

 ## Colophon